jeffpar/pcjs.v1/devices/pc8080/machine/invaders/README.md

 ---
 layout: page
-title: Space Invaders (Prototype)
+title: Space Invaders (Under Construction)
 permalink: /devices/pc8080/machine/invaders/
+sitemap: false
 machines:
   - type: pc8080
     id: invaders
+    debugger: true
 ---

-Space Invaders (Prototype)
+Space Invaders (Under Construction)
 ---

-This is a work-in-progress, with [Development Notes](#development-notes) below.
+This is the first test of [PC8080](/modules/pc8080/), a new 8080-based machine emulator being added to the PCjs Project.
+It's a work-in-progress, so there's not much to look at yet.

+The idea is to make [PC8080](/modules/pc8080/) sufficiently configurable so that it will work with a variety of 8080-based systems, including those with memory-mapped video displays (like Space Invaders), as well as simpler terminal-based systems, like the CP/M-based systems of old.

+In fact, as soon as Space Invaders is working, my next adaptation will be a DEC VT-100 terminal emulator, which is itself is an 8080-based machine.

+Assorted [Space Invaders Hardware Notes](#space-invaders-hardware-notes) are collected below.

 {% include machine.html id="invaders" %}

-Development Notes
+Space Invaders Hardware Notes
 ---

 From [emutalk.net](http://www.emutalk.net/threads/38177-Space-Invaders):